 - This is for instance the case for investments and cooperation.
 When reporting for investment and cooperation in this case, operations should be assessed individually and attributed (ex-post) to the relevant result indicator as appropriate. - It could also be the case that an eco-scheme, mostly when it is a "whole farm eco-scheme", contains different commitments, which should be linked to different result indicators.
 In this situation, only the hectares (outputs) planned for the "commitments/operations" linked to a specific result indicator should be taken into account when setting the milestone/target for that specific result indicator.
-Similarly, for the reporting, only the hectares under the "commitment/operation" linked to a specific result indicator, should be included in the reporting for the specific result indicator.
-In the case of such a "whole farm eco-scheme" it could in certain cases, and depending on the design of the eco-scheme, facilitate the attribution of the individual commitments to result indicators in SFC6 to plan separate unit amounts for each commitment, even if given the same "value".
-Where this is not relevant or possible due to the design of the "whole farm eco-scheme", it would increase transparency to nevertheless indicate clearly, which commitments justify the attribution of the intervention to which result indicator.
+Similarly, for the reporting, only the hectares under the "commitment/operation" linked to a specific result indicator.
+In the case of such a "whole farm eco-scheme" it could in certain cases, and depending on the design of the eco-scheme, facilitate the attribution of the individual commitments to result indicators in SFC to plan separate unit amounts for each commitment, even if given the same "value".
+Where this is not relevant or possible due to the design of the "whole farm eco-scheme", it would increase transparency to nevertheless indicator.
+It remains that only the hectares under the "commitment/operation" justifying the attribution of the intervention to a specific result indicator, should be included in the reporting for the specific result indicator.
 It remains that only the hectares under the "commitment/operation" justifying the attribution of the intervention to a specific result indicator, should be included in the planning and reporting for the specific result indicator.